rohit-audio/ai-audio-stem-separator/README.md

 ## What it does
-Takes an audio file (.mp3 or .wav) as input and separates it into individual stems — saved as WAV files on your Desktop.
+Takes an audio file (.mp3 or .wav) as input and separates it into individual stems — saved as WAV or MP3 files on your Desktop.
+Stems with no audible content are automatically flagged with an `(Inaudible)_` prefix for easy identification.

 ## Why I built it
 Old songs always had soul but lacked the technology.